EV-soft/folder-explorer/README.md

 # folder-explorer

-A browser that focuses on the disk space that folders take up.
+A browser that focuses on the disk space that folders takes up.

 Developed with the [PHP2HTML library.](https://github.com/EV-soft/ev-soft.github.io)

 The Folder Explorer project is built with the PHP2HTML library and shows how html output is generated, especially with regard to the advanced function htm_table ()

-Watch / try a [demo here](https://ev-soft.work/fe/folder-explorer.php) It runs on PHP 8.1
+Watch / try a [demo here](https://ev-soft.work/fe/folder-explorer.php) It runs on PHP 8.3

 ### Description: